One of the largest in Tohoku! Highlights and Fun at Aquamarine Fukushima, an interactive aquarium in Iwaki City, Fukushima

 Unpublished Creatures Backyard Tour" and "Large Aquarium Backyard Tour" where visitors can learn from interpreters who specialize in explaining about living creatures

-In the "Undisclosed Species Backyard Tour," a backyard tour in which Gombezu, an interpreter who specializes in explaining about living creatures, will take you behind the scenes of the aquarium, mainly to the Aquatic Life Conservation Center, where tanks where fish are being bred and tanks where creatures are being raised before their debut are lined up.
+In the "Undisclosed Species Backyard Tour," a backyard tour in which Gombezu, a commentator who specializes in explaining about living creatures, will introduce you to the behind-the-scenes of the aquarium, mainly the Aquatic Life Conservation Center, where tanks where fish are bred and tanks where creatures are kept before their debut are lined up.
 Also, in the "Large Tank Backyard Tour," visitors will see Aquamarine Fukushima's main tank, "Tide Sea," from the top.
-Since the tour takes place just before feeding time for the large tank, you can also see what kind of food is being fed and from where.
+Since the tour takes place just before the feeding time of the large tank, you can also see what kind of food is being fed and from where.

-Outdoor beach that recreates the nature of the seashore
+Outdoor beach "Jabu Jabu Meguri no Umi" that recreates the nature of the seashore

-Outside, there is a beach where visitors can walk barefoot, recreating the nature of the seashore.
-This area is made up of three areas that recreate the seashore: the rocky shore, tidal flats, and beach.
-In addition to the area where visitors can enter the water and observe creatures up close and personal, and come into contact with starfish, sea cucumbers, and other sea creatures, many events are held depending on the season.
+Outside, there is a beach "Jabu-Jabu Meguri no Umi" that recreates the nature of the seashore.
+This beach is made up of three areas that recreate the seashore: rocky shore, tideland, and beach.
+The area is 4,500 m2 in size, and is an area where visitors can enter the water and observe living creatures up close.

 Observing creatures on the beach